crustio/Crust-Grants-Program/applications/box.md

 Help us locate your project in the Crust landscape and what problems it tries to solve by answering each of these questions:

 * Where and how does your project fit into the ecosystem?
-We want to make it easier for front-end developers to build appications for decentralized web as well as close the gap between non-tech-savvy individuals and decentralized web.
-For this purpose we combine IPFS, Libp2p, IPLD and Crust to build the platform.
+We want to make it easier for front-end developers to build applications for decentralized web as well as close the gap between non-tech-savvy individuals and decentralized web.
+For this purpose, we combine IPFS, Libp2p, IPLD and Crust to build the platform.
 * What need(s) does your project meet?
 * Are there any other projects similar to yours in the IPFS/Crust ecosystem?
 No, closest ones are FleekHQ and Ceramic.
   * If so, how is your project different?
 Below is a comparison between "box" and simillar projects: